Mirosław Jan Stasik: Main achievements

 In Frankfurt, while investigating simple arylamines, Stasik discovered that 4-chloro-o-toluidine (4-COT), used as an intermediate for the manufacture of dyestuffs, pigments, and chlordimeform a pesticide, causes cancer of the urinary bladder in humans.
 As a direct consequence of this discovery a worldwide ban was imposed on production and use of this arylamine.

 Professor Klaus Norpoth in his handbook of occupational medicine mentions Mirosław Stasik for the discovery of the cancer risk of 4-COT as one of 15 international researchers, who over two centuries discovered occupational carcinogenic substances, starting from Percivall Pott (1775), through Ludwig Rehn (1895), John Creech and Maurice Johnson (1974) to Stasik (1987).

-Stasik is an author and co-author of several dozen publications in international journals, articles in International Labour Office Encyklopedia of Occupational Health and Safety (four editions) and in Ullmann's Enzyklopaedie.
+Stasik is an author and co-author of several dozen publications in international journals, articles in International Labour Office Encyclopedia of Occupational Health and Safety (four editions) and in Ullmann's Enzyklopaedie.

 Since 1997 he has been leading a branch of Societas Jablonoviana in Wiesbaden.
 This scientific society was founded in Leipzig in 1774 by a Polish aristocrat Józef A. Jabłonowski.